UKHomeOffice/keycloak-theme-govuk/README.md

 6. Add an e-mail address to the admin account.

     It doesn’t matter what e-mail address you add, as all e-mails will be caught by MailDev.
 But you do need to add one, otherwise Keycloak will not send e-mails for this account.

+7. To check that the e-mail configuration is working:

+    1. Click on the “Back to Security Admin Console” link

+    2. Click on the “Login” tab in “Realm Settings”

+    3. Enable “Forgot password”

+    4. Click on “Save”

+    5. Sign out.

+    6. On the Keycloak log in screen, click on the “Forgot your password?” link

+    7. Enter “admin” in the text field, and submit the form.

+    8. Visit MailDev, at http://localhost:8081.
+You should see a forgot password e-mail from Keycloak.